 A few weeks ago I wrote about another classic cocktail, the Manhattan, and I won’t deny that experience had me start thinking about other cocktails of my parents generation and this was one that came to mind.
 I can see why it’s maintained it’s popularity; it’s an elegant combination of ingredients and certainly beyond simple to make.
 A combination of bourbon, lemon juice and simple syrup is shaken together with ice.
-Historically the drink has included a bit of egg white which creates a a slight frothy head on the drink and I do prefer it this way but the egg white is not crucial to the flavor so it’s definitely optional.
+Historically A Classic Whiskey Sour has included a bit of egg white which creates a a slight frothy head on the drink and I do prefer it this way but the egg white is not crucial to the flavor so it’s definitely optional.

 Many people might concoct this particular cocktail using a ‘sour’ mix but those too often use artificially flavored ingredients.
 This is such an easy drink to prepare and the use of fresh lemon juice really is key to it being a great cocktail.
 I’ve never been one to buy pre-made mixes; there is just no way they can compare with fresh juice and simple syrup combinations.